happy44300/pac-man-algoscript-clone/README.md

 ## Features
 * Dynamically drawed maze
-* Working game logic such as collisions, death and win detection, life counter, rondomly moving ghost
+* Working game logic such as pixel based collisions, death and win detection, life counter, randomly moving ghost
-* No files to dowload
+* No files to download
-* Partial sound implementation
+* Partial sound implementation such as new game sound and death sound.

 ## Requirements
 An [algoscript](http://www.algoscript.info/) compatible browser, any modern browser should work.